vairagidakshita/-FILE-INTEGRITY-CHECKER/README.md

 ---

-## 📌 What Is File Integrity Monitoring?
+## 📌 What Is File Integrity Checking?

-File Integrity Monitoring (FIM) is the process of validating the integrity of files by comparing their current state to a known good baseline.
+File Integrity Checking is the process of validating the integrity of files by comparing their current state to a known good baseline.
 This is typically done using cryptographic hash functions, such as SHA-256, which produce a unique digital fingerprint of a file's contents.
 If the file changes, even slightly, the resulting hash will differ — allowing you to detect the change immediately.

 This script uses Python’s built-in `hashlib` library to calculate hashes and stores them in a simple JSON file (`file_hashes.json`).
 Each time the script runs, it compares the current file hashes against the saved ones to detect: